 Rivers are categorized Class I-V (VI is not considered navigable).
 Class I is flat water and Class II is for beginners wanting to feel some current.
 But with professional guides and suitable watercraft, paddlers with little or no experience can safely experience some of the excitement big time Class III whitewater has to offer in Tennessee.

 The Nolichucky River roars its way through a 900-foot deep, nine-mile long gorge in the rugged Bald and Unaka Mountains.
 The scenery is beautiful and wild and so is the river.
 After tossing everything it has at you in the gorge, the Nolichucky broadens and shows the gentler side of its nature outside Erwin.
+Considered a challenging Class III or IV depending on water levels, outfitter-guided trips through the free-flowing Nolichucky River gorge require a minimum age of 12.

 My most vivid whitewater memory is a rafting trip down the Big Pigeon River in mid-March with Daniel Jenette of Smoky Mountain Outdoors.